A level results day: quick tips for parents

 Once your teen has their A Level results grades, there are some steps to consider:

 - Celebrate achievements: take a moment to celebrate their hard work and any achievements.
-Positive reinforcement is super helpful for their wellbeing – even if they haven’t done well in every last thing
+Positive reinforcement is super helpful for their wellbeing and overall motivation – even if they haven’t done well in every last thing

 - Encourage positivity: help them see the bigger picture and the many pathways to success.
 Remind them that setbacks can be stepping stones to future success